beau1399/clprojector-template/README.md

 ## Two-Dimensional Features

 There are several functions in the CLPROJECTOR programming interface that expect only 2D paramters, and they assume a "Z" value of 0 (as close to the camera as possible without being behind it).
+The text and ClojureScript logo seen in the demo call some of these 2D functions.
+The code the draws the text is shown below:

+`(cld/write-text ctx 0.025 0.05 0 255 0 1 22 "CLProjector Demo" "monospace")`

+The parameters to **write-text** are, from the left, the context, "X" and "Y" coordinates where the text starts, RGBA color values, the font size in pixels, the text to be rendered, and a font family name.
+Note that the font size and family are passed through to the browser, just as if they were present in a .CSS file or **style** attribute.

+In the call above, the coordinate value is just inside the top left corner of the central, square portion of the display center.
+The text is 100% red, and 100% opaque.
+The font is 22 pixels in size, and uses the "monospace" font family, which is a standard Web font.

+### Images and the Handler File

 The most important